NHSDigital/datascience-seminars/All_materials/20230822_Web_Scraping_Financial_Ombudsman_Service/README.md

 ### Web scraping

-The web scraping is perform using the function:
+The web scraping is performed using the function:
 ```
 complete_list = fos_web_scrap.get_complete_desision_list(url_link_from_function)
 ```